ACM40960/project-electragn/README.md

 ## **Project Structure**

 * `main.py`: The primary script to simulate the Blackjack game.
 It generates results and visualisations for different strategies.
 * `blackjack_with_split.py`: An extended version of `main.py`, which includes an additional action, the split.
-The split action allows players to separate a pair of cards of the same rank into two hands.
+The split action allows players to separate a pair of cards of the same rank into two hands, especially:
+  * Always split Aces and 8s
+  * Never split 5s and 10s
+  * Split 2s, 3s, 6s, and 7s if the dealer has 2-7
+  * Split 9s if the dealer has 2-6 or 8-9
 * `test_player_split.py`: Utilise unit testing to ensure that the split actions functions properly.
 * `simulation_results_detailed.csv`: Contains detailed results of the simulations.
 * Images: